MoniPar/booklist_generator/README.md

     - if an input has been submitted,
     - if the input contains two values (surname, name),
-    - if each of the two values is more than 3 and less than 15 charaters long,
+    - if each of the two values is more than 3 and less than 15 characters long,
     - if each value consists of letters including:
         - white space (e.g. Anne Marie) and
         - special characters like apostrophy (e.g. O'Conor),